openedx/docs.openedx.org/source/developers/how-tos/get-ready-for-frontend-dev.rst

 .. note::

-   Most :term:`MFEs<MFE>` will follow the steps defined here but we always recommend reviewing the README of an MFE as it will have more specific instructions that are specific to the project.
+   Most :term:`MFEs<MFE>` will follow the steps defined here but we always recommend reviewing the README of an MFE as it will have more detailed instructions that are specific to the project.

 #.
 Clone the repository locally.